Rci-Q: an improved QED correction model for the GRASP2018 package: Benchmarking

 \subsection{He-like systems}

-Heliumlike atomic systems are used for studying the QED effects from many years \cite{Indelicato2019}.
+Heliumlike atomic systems are used for studying the QED effects for many years \cite{Indelicato2019}.
 In Table~\ref{tab:bech_he-like} the present calculated energies of for the \cf{1s\ 2p\ ^{1}P_{1} \to 1s^2\ ^{1}S_{0}} (the `w' or $K\alpha_1$ line) transition for selected He-like ions are presented and compared to experimental and other theoretical numbers.
-In order to account the electron correlation effects, the \textsc{Grasp2018} calculations were preformed within configuration-interaction mode with active space obtained by single and double excitations from the reference \cf{1s\ 2p} and \cf{1s^2} configurations to the virtual orbitals up to $n=4$ and $l=2$.
-One can see the difference between original \textsc{Grasp2018} QED model numbers (labeled GO) and the present model ones (labeled TW) is small for lower $Z$ atoms but raises to 10~eV for $Z=92$.
+In order to account the electron correlation effects, the \textsc{Grasp2018} calculations were performed within configuration-interaction mode with active space obtained by single and double excitations from the reference \cf{1s\ 2p} and \cf{1s^2} configurations to the virtual orbitals up to $n=6$ and $l=3$.
+The $\omega>0$ part of the Breit interaction has been also included.
+The uncertainties of calculated results are estimated as $\Delta E = \left[ (E(n\le6,l\le3)-E(n\le5,l\le3))^2+(E(n\le6,l\le3)-E(n\le6,l\le2))^2 \right]^{1/2}$, counting effects of extending the active space by increasing both the $n$ and $l$ numbers..
+One can see the difference between original \textsc{Grasp2018} QED model numbers (labeled GO) and the present model ones (labeled TW) is small for lower $Z$ atoms but rises to 10~eV for $Z=92$.
 In all cases the present QED model reproduce weighted mean of experimental numbers better than original \textsc{Grasp2018} QED model.
-For $Z=92$ the TW number is even closer to experimental one than the Artemyev et al. \cite{Artemyev2005} and Plante et al. \cite{Plante1994} results.
+For $Z=92$ the TW number is even closer to center of uncertainty interval of the experimental result than the Artemyev et al. \cite{Artemyev2005} and Plante et al. \cite{Plante1994} results.
+Unfortunately, the current precision of measurements of $K\alpha$ lines for heavy atoms is not enough to examine QED models for sure.